 Rushed folks race around looking stern and self-important.
 It doesn’t exactly radiate a ‘come chat with me’ kind of vibe.
 Colleagues appreciate and prefer to work with level-headed peers.
 And bosses certainly notice who’s able to maintain their composure under pressure.
 When it comes to setting deadlines, those who recognize that a task takes double and a half the time you might expect, will ﬁnd themselves most effective.

 Slip on your boss’s shoes.
 Would you prefer to choose the ‘early’ person who meets deadlines or somewhat of a mixed bag as an employee?
 Give your peers and supervisors only good things to say about you.
 Communication is imperative if you are running late.
 It shows respect if you call or email (as embarrassing as being late can be) to admit your fault and accept responsibility.
 People can expect the worst, and giving them the consideration makes your lack of punctuality slightly less offensive.

 Your career is what you spend the majority of your time doing, so it is imperative that you do it well.
 Purchase a sizable day-planner that can help you accurately outline your daily tasks and actually use it.
 Mine does wonders as a vault filled with contacts, emails and deadlines, and I would be simply lost without it.
 Punctuality is the number one thing you can accomplish to allow people to perceive you as effortlessly composed, organized and resourceful.

 Become the person you admire, if only so someone else can consider you a role model.

 Popular search terms for this article:

-how to be early, how to be early for work, perpetually late, how to be on time for work, how to be on time to work, early to work, arriving on time for work, be early, arriving early for work and safety, giving reason why late for work
+how to be early, how to be early for work, perpetually late, how to be on time for work, how to be on time to work, early to work, arriving on time for work, be early, how early to show up to work, how to com eary to my work